-I am currently pursuing four research lines: (1) How do people process (mis)information and what is the role of source crediblity and media trust?
+My research has meandered along the following lines: (1) How do people process (mis)information and what is the role of source crediblity and media trust?
 (2) How are political attitudes are affected by media exposure, specifically through web browsing?
-(3) What drives politicians to engage in negative campaigning?
-(4) How does ecological change affect political behaviour?
-I use data from online experiments, surveys, social media, trace data, and geospatial administrative data.
-Methodologically, I am interested in computational methods, measurement, causal inference, browsing data analysis, and open science.
-Below, an overview of publications (work in progress greyed out).
+(3) What is the role of deliberation and represenation in achieving democratic outcomes?
+I have used data from online experiments, surveys, social media, trace data, and geospatial administrative data.
+Methodologically, I am interested in computational methods, measurement, causal inference, AI-based methods, and open science.
+Below, an overview of my publications (work in progress greyed out).

 "Truth and Bias: Left and Right.
 Testing ideological asymmetries with a realistic news supply", Public Opinion Quarterly, 2023